Security Guard Pricing: How to Set Your Hourly Bill Rate

 Key Takeaways

-- Bill rate should be minimum 1.4x pay rate (1.5-1.6x preferred)
+- Bill rates should be minimum 1.4x pay rates; 1.5-1.6x provides healthier margins

 Written by